Teeemster/Weather-Dashboard/README.md

 ## Usage
 This repository can be opened as an HTML within Github at the website: https://teeemster.github.io/Weather-Dashboard/

-The user can key in the city name in the text box and search by city.
-The dashboard will pull the current weather of the city, along with a five-day forecast.
+The user can key in the city name in the text box and search weather by city.
+The dashboard will pull the current weather of the city requested, along with a five-day forecast.
 Emojis are used to indicate if the weather will be clear, rainy, thunderstorm, mist, or cloudy.
-Prior cities are appended to search history on the web page and can be referenced again by the user.
+Prior cities are appended to search history on the web page and can be referenced again by the user if needed.

 ![Sample of Work Day Scheduler Website](assets/css/images/weather.PNG)